 A Complete Indiana Dunes Park Guide for National Park Travelers

-Last Updated: 2/9/24 – Complete Indiana Dunes Park Guide for Travelers
+Last Updated: 3/16/26 – Complete Indiana Dunes Park Guide for Travelers

 One of the newest national parks in the United States is quickly becoming known as one of the most fun parks to visit in the summertime.
-With an abundance of fantastic beaches, miles and miles of great hiking and biking trails, and some of the biggest sand dunes you will find in North America, Indiana Dunes State, and National Parks are a summer hot spot in the Midwest United States.
+With an abundance of fantastic beaches, miles and miles of great hiking and biking trails, and some of the biggest sand dunes you will find in North America, Indiana Dunes State Park and National Parks are a summer hot spot in the Midwest United States.

 If you are into hanging out by the lake, camping out on a beautiful summer night, and doing some challenging hiking, then you will absolutely love Indiana Dunes.
-The park has some of the most beautiful beaches in the Great Lakes, which should come as no surprise as the park is known for its gigantic coastal sand dunes.
+The park has some of the most beautiful beaches in the Great Lakes, which should come as no surprise, as the park is known for its gigantic coastal sand dunes.
 These same dunes create some of the most unique and beautiful landscapes for hiking as well.

 Indiana Dunes National Park